Right Right

-Right Right is a 2016 Telugu film, directed by Manu, with lead roles starring Sumanth Ashwin, and Pooja Jhaveri.
-It was produced by J. Vamsi Krishna, with music composed by Jeevan Babu.
-It is the remake of Malayalam film, Ordinary.
+Right Right is a 2016 Indian Telugu language film, directed by Manu and produced by J. Vamsi Krishna.
+A remake of the Malayalam film Ordinary, the film stars Sumanth Ashwin and Prabhakar in the lead roles, while Pooja Jhaveri, Nassar, and Vinoth Kishan play supporting roles.
+The music was composed by Jeevan Babu with cinematography by Sekhar V. Joseph and editing by S. B. Uddhav.
+The film released on 10 June 2016.

 Plot

-Ravi, is a youngster who had always dreamed of being a cop but turns out to be a bus conductor in a small village.
-He quickly makes friends with all the fellow villagers including the village headmaster, his friend's daughter, Amrutha, (who he raised), who is a fiance to Deva, the headmaster's real son.
-He also makes friends with a fellow villager, Bhadram, and the driver of his bus, Seshu.
-He also falls in love with a fellow villager, Kalyani, who also has feelings for Ravi.
+Ravi is a youngster who always dreamed of being a cop but ends up becoming a bus conductor in a small village.
+He quickly makes friends with all the fellow villagers, including the village headmaster Venu and Venu's friend's daughter Amrutha (who he raised).
+Amrutha is a fiance to Deva, the headmaster's real son.
+Ravi also makes friends with a fellow villager, Bhadram, and the driver of his bus, Seshu.
+He also falls in love with a fellow villager, Kalyani, who also has feelings for him.
 One fine day, Seshu is drunk and asks Ravi to drive the bus.
 Ravi accidentally crashes intro someone and gets him onto a vehicle.
 Ravi finds a bag and takes it home.
 Ravi and Seshu open it and find a photo of him and his family with his father being the headmaster, and him being Deva.